MatteoManzari/Sofascore_scraper/README.md

 # Sofascore_scraper
-An easy way to collect football data.
+An easy way to collect football data from [Sofascore](www.sofascore.com)

 # Premier scraper.py
 This script will create a csv file with Premier league matches links.
 You must to use this csv file (called hrefs.csv) in the next script.